Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Generalization to longer blocks

-We first note a couple of things from eqn. (\ref{eq:4bic}): (a) There is a symmetry between the evolution for $q$ and $(6-q)$-type domains, and (b) the 1- and 5- type domains will get annihilated quickly, the average distance between them growing at least as fast as $t^{1/2}\log{(t)}$.\\
+We note that: (1) There is a symmetry between the evolution for $q$ and $(6-q)$-type domains, and (2) the 1- and 5- type domains will get annihilated quickly, the average distance between them growing at least as fast as $t^{1/2}\log{(t)}$.

-We proceed to the determination of the asymptotic behaviour of $N(t)$ by showing these three things:
+We proceed to the determination of the asymptotic behaviour of $N(t)$ by showing three things:

 (1) The final state is almost always the uniform state with $q=3$,